This post may contain affiliate links. Please read our Disclosure Policy for more information.

 SBT Summary: Oberammergau Passion Play History

-The Oberammergau Passion Play is an incredible piece of living history, and it’s definitely worth making the trip to see it…whether it’s your first time or your third, like me!
+The Oberammergau Passion Play is an incredible piece of living history, and it’s definitely worth making the trip to see it…whether it’s your first time or your fourth, like me!

 ENJOYED THIS POST?
 PIN IT FOR LATER!